publishing-skills

 Or via git clone

-Both paths produce the same files. clawhub gives you versioned installs and update notifications; git-clone gives you full control over what version you're running.
+All three paths produce the same files. skills.sh is the broadest reach across runtimes; clawhub gives you versioned installs and update notifications; git-clone gives you full control over what version you're running.

 FAQ